tlenzmeier58/big_data_challenge/README.md

 1. Set up PostgreSQL database on AWS/RDS
 1. Set up local PostgreSQL database
 1. Replicate the schema from the dataframes and create SQL tables

+## Observations
+1. PySpark is an efficient way to handle large data sets.
+1. As somneone who works with data all day long, I appreciate the power of PySpark.
+1. In combination with dataframes, one could do a lot of ETL work in this environment.

+### Note
+#### I did not opt to do level-2 work.
+I am recovering from knee surgery and not to put too fine a point on it, I'm glad to get level-1 turned in.

+# Thank you graders for your efforts!